-You’ve probably noticed, but we’re now officially into the Year of the Pig.
-But in China, the Lunar New Year isn’t just celebrated on one night — there’s a week-long official holiday for one thing, and for another, many don’t see the New Year celebrations as really ending until the Lantern Festival (which this year falls on February 19).
+Spring Festival, often referred to as Chinese New Year (despite being traditionally celebrated by a number of countries across Asia), is the biggest holiday of the year in China.
+And unlike New Year’s Eve in the Gregorian Calendar, it’s not just celebrated on one night — there’s a week-long official holiday for one thing, and for another, many don’t see the New Year celebrations as really ending until the Lantern Festival (which falls two weeks after Spring Festival New Year’s Day).

-Yet the way people celebrate the New Year in China is changing, from the way the “largest annual human migration in the world” takes place, to how young people deal with the pressures of returning home.
+It’s also one of the most traditional times of year in China.
+Yet the way people celebrate it is changing, from how the “largest annual human migration in the world” takes place, to how young people deal with the pressures of returning home.

 Watch our video explainer to find out more: